Fritz Heichelheim

 In 1948 he went to Canada as a lecturer at the University of Toronto.
 He was promoted at first to assistant professor and to associate professor.
-Finally he was made full professor at the University of Toronto from 1962 to his death.
-He went briefly to Germany as visiting professor to the Free University of Berlin in 1961.
-He was elected Fellow of The Royal Society of Canada in 1966.
+Finally, he was made a full professor at the University of Toronto from 1962 to his death.
+He went briefly to Germany as a visiting professor at the Free University of Berlin in 1961.
+He was elected a Fellow of The Royal Society of Canada in 1966.

 He was one of the early members of Congregation Habonim Toronto, a liberal synagogue founded by Holocaust survivors and refugees from Central Europe, who arrived in Canada after World War II, and one of the first Holocaust refugee/survivor congregations to develop in Canada.

 On April 22, 1968, he died at Toronto.

-In spite of the difficulties he had, he published two books and over 600 articles.
+Despite the difficulties he had, he published two books and over 600 articles.
 A History of the Roman People is still in print.
 This productivity can be explained partially by the fact that since his student days, he slept only four hours at night.

-At the University of Cambridge, he began cataloguing the Greek coins in the Fitzwilliam Museum.
-The results of these labours can be seen in Sylloge Nummorum Graecorum, Vol. 4, Parts 1-6 (London, 1940–65).
+At the University of Cambridge, he began cataloging the Greek coins in the Fitzwilliam Museum.
+The results of these labors can be seen in Sylloge Nummorum Graecorum, Vol. 4, Parts 1-6 (London, 1940–65).
 He also collaborated with E. N. Adler, F. L. Griffith, and J. G. Tait in the publication of The Adler Papyri (London, 1939).

 Heichelheim tried to foster closer relations between the Universities of Giessen and Toronto.
 It was through his initiative that the two institutions embarked on a cooperative project, that of editing and publishing the Greek, Coptic, and certain Latin papyri preserved in the university library at Giessen.